rohanmrzan100/Kebab-case-compliance-check/docs/tutorial-extras/efgDAS.md

 ## Add a Version Dropdown

-To navigate seamlessly across versions, add a vedsadarsion dropdown.
+To navigate seamlessly across vefdfssrsions, add a vedsadarsion dropdown.

 Modify the `docusaurus.config.js` file: